1. Create a Team

 - What does it cost to run our business?

 - How will we measure success?

-Finalists will be paired with a business coach (volunteer).
+The finalists will be paired with a business coach (volunteer).
 The coach will mentor and support the student in developing a complete business plan for his/her idea.
 This person can be a teacher or business leader in the community of that region.
-Teams will participate in the Finalists Workshop on February 22, 2020 at West Virginia University .
-Teams will meet and work with marketing, financial, legal and business professionals on their business idea.
+Teams will participate in the Finalists Workshop on February 27, 2021, at West Virginia University.
+Teams will meet and work with marketing, financial, legal, and business professionals on their business idea.
 They will learn valuable information related to starting a business in West Virginia.